Skip to main content

 Full course description for Methods of Teaching Reading in Urban Grades K-6

 This methods course will introduce students to the basic psychometric foundations of standardized and classroom-based assessment to inform data-based decision-making about exceptionality, eligibility, and educational programming for urban students with disabilities.
 Students in this course will learn models of educational assessment, practice methods of observation in classroom and clinical education settings, and administration of standardized assessments of academic achievement.
-Concurrent enrollment in SPED 405 places candidates in an urban education/special education setting to complete applied learning activities.
+Field experience requirements included.

 Full course description for Assessment in Urban Special Education